 There are also plans for installing electronic sanitary napkin disposal systems.

 Posted in Sanitary Facilities, South Asia, Technology

-Tagged automated public toilets, Dea Celera Electronic Devices, electronic public toilets, Eram Scientific Solutions, gender, girls toilets, India, public toilets, sanitary napkins, schools
+Tagged automated public toilets, Dea Celera Electronic Devices, electronic public toilets, Eram Scientific Solutions, gender, girls toilets, India, irc's approach, public toilets, sanitary napkins, schools